SingularisArt/DownloadCleaner/README.md

 * Zips
 <br>

-< NOTE: You must change the directory to your downloads folder, not mined
+> Note: You must change the directory to your downloads folder, not mine
 <br>

 It uses the extensions file to check where to put the file/folder<br>